mkashwin/unifiednamespace/README.md

 I choose to go with **[Neo4J](https://neo4j.com/)** simply because it was the only graphDB I was aware of as well as the fact that it runs seamlessly on Kubernetes.
 The GraphDB also allows for extremely fine grained access control across the nodes, specific sections of the tree as well as limit access to specific properties.
 Refer [Neo4j - Access Control](https://neo4j.com/docs/operations-manual/current/authentication-authorization/access-control/)

-> **Important Note:** Thhttps://docs.timescale.com/timescaledb/latest/how-to-guides/schema-management/json/e clustering feature of neo4j on K8s is an enterprise feature and [not available in the community version](https://community.neo4j.com/t/neo4j-community-edition-on-kubernetes/4955)
+> **Important Note:** The clustering feature of neo4j on K8s is an enterprise feature and [not available in the community version](https://community.neo4j.com/t/neo4j-community-edition-on-kubernetes/4955)

 ### **Historian**
 The other critical component of the ***Unified Name Space*** is the historian.
 This allows to keep a full history of all messages, entities and artifacts generated.